Construction Review

 Duke Energy Halts Offshore Wind Plans Off North Carolina

-Duke Energy has decided against pursuing offshore wind development along North Carolina’s coast after an independent review concluded the projects are not economically competitive at this time.
+Reported August 21, 2025 – Duke Energy has decided against pursuing offshore wind development along North Carolina’s coast.
+The decision came after an independent review concluded the project was not economically competitive at the time.
 Duke Energy is the largest electric utility in North Carolina and one of the biggest in the United States.

 The move comes at a time when offshore wind projects are facing significant headwinds.
-A week ago Atlantic Shores Offshore wind power project was terminated by the New Jersey Regulator who cancelled the preliminary approval following a request from the developers.
+A week ago Atlantic Shores Offshore wind power project was terminated.
+New Jersey’s regulator cancelled the preliminary approval following a request from the developers.

-The review stemmed from an Acquisition Request for Information (ARFI)—a regulator-ordered process designed to collect confidential project details and pricing from leaseholders.
+The review stemmed from an Acquisition Request for Information (ARFI).
+This is a regulator-ordered process designed to collect confidential project details and pricing from leaseholders.
 Duke Energy stated that “offshore wind is not cost-competitive at this time, so no RFP will be issued.”

 An RFP (Request for Proposal) is a formal process where companies are invited to submit competitive bids for a project.
-Unlike an ARFI, which is used only to gather information and pricing details, an RFP signals that the project will move forward and that developers can compete to be selected.
-In this case, because offshore wind proposals were found to be too costly, Duke Energy decided not to issue an RFP, halting the competitive bidding process.
+Unlike an ARFI, which is used only to gather information and pricing details, an RFP signals that the project will move forward.
+It also signals that the developers can compete to be selected.
+In this case, because offshore wind proposals were found to be too costly, Duke Energy decided not to issue an RFP.
+This effectively stopped the competitive bidding process.

 Despite the decision, the utility noted that the process provided valuable cost and scheduling data that will inform its upcoming Carolinas Resource Plan.